bantilan/WindowLifeSpan/README.md

 - **Time Calculation**: Records the exact time each window was open and calculates the total duration upon closure.
 - **Excludes Blank Titles**: Omits windows with blank titles to ensure relevant tracking.

+## Use Cases

+- **Benchmarking**: You can use this tool to benchmark SSD, RAM Memory, CPU like tracking the duration of copy and paste task which gives you exact seconds of the operation.

 ## Installation

 ### Requirements